 Students may also seek academic advice from deans during open hours, sign up for a Faculty Advising Fellow meal of lively discussion between faculty and students, talk with the faculty of their courses, or identify a dean with knowledge about a specific topic.

+Every first-year student is assigned two advising partners: an academic advisor who is a Brown faculty member or administrator, and a student peer advisor.
 Before the semester begins, new students meet with their academic and student peer advisors to discuss academic interests and select courses for the first semester.
 Scheduled meetings throughout the year help students build strong relationships with their advisors.
 Students' success in the first year depends on their active participation in the advising process.
 We encourage students to express their thoughts and preferences candidly, while remaining open to different points of view on their academic choices.
 Visit ASK to review the weekly advising emails we send to students.

 Students who need help with their advising relationship should drop by the second floor of University Hall any weekday between 10am and 4pm to speak with a dean for assistance and to identify options.